PETROENG 4035 - Reservoirs, Resources & Reserves

-Course Code PETROENG 4035 Course Reservoirs, Resources & Reserves Coordinating Unit Australian School of Petroleum Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Intensive - 49 hrs over 8 days Incompatible PETROENG 4007, PETROENG 4003 & PETROENG 4032 Course Description This course comprises 2 components; Reservoir Geology and Resources & Reserves.
+Course Code PETROENG 4035 Course Reservoirs, Resources & Reserves Coordinating Unit Australian School of Petroleum Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Intensive - 49 hrs over 8 days Available for Study Abroad and Exchange Y Incompatible PETROENG 4007, PETROENG 4003 & PETROENG 4032 Course Description This course comprises 2 components; Reservoir Geology and Resources & Reserves.

 This course provides participants with a working knowledge of the main techniques (qualitative and quantitative), used by Reservoir (Development and Production) geologists to evaluate subsurface properties of hydrocarbon reservoirs.
 Geological controls on well log signaturesporosity, permeability, relative permeability, and capillarity are discussed.
 Case histories review conventional methods of determination of net pay and demonstrate some improved techniques using data from core, sidewall core, cuttings, conventional plug measurements (porosity and permeability) in conjunction with capillary pressure data.
 The course focus will be on conceptual understanding and practical applications using case studies and hands-on exercises.